Weatherhub/obsprocdoc/decoders/surface.rst

 1. Source code directory::

-    > cd /nwprod/decoders/decod_dcmicapsamdar_v3.0.0/sorc
+    > cd /nwprod/decoders/decod_dccimisssurf_v3.0.0/sorc

-2. Subroutines to decode Aircraft data
+2. Subroutines to decode surface data

-    * afdcod.f
+    * lsdcod.f

 .. note::

-    * The *pirep.tbl*,  *airep.tbl* are not used, although they are required as arguments and read in.
+    * The *cimiss.tbl* and *decod_WMO.Res40.headers* are not used, although they are required as arguments and read in.
-    * The path and file name of *micaps_amdar_data* file are hard coded in the subroutines.
+    * The path and file name of *cimiss_data_surface* file are hard coded in the subroutines.

 4. Compile the code
 ::